richafnu/Viva/Viva/glint/reports/export-report-pdf.md

       - Purpose: They aim to guide actions and suggest concrete steps for improvement.
     - **Representative comments**
       -  Content: These comments reflect the views, opinions, or experiences of a larger group.
 In short - common themes.
-      -  Purpose: They aim to illustrate common sentiments or trends among the respondents
+      -  Purpose: They aim to illustrate common sentiments or trends among the respondents.
 5. The **Translation** option is available here for you to use.
 [Follow guidance for language translations](/viva/glint/setup/language-translations).

    :::image type="content" source="../../media/glint/reports/export-comments.png" alt-text="Screenshot of the Translate button in Comments exporting."